arc-electron

 repository is a shell application that bundles the components and provides platform (Electron) specific bindings like persistence layer, file system access, update service, and more.
-You can learn more about the the architecture for salable application in this Medium article.application/javascript
+You can learn more about the the architecture for salable application in this Medium article.

 content type.
 Electron doesn't add mime types for files in the application sources.
 Because of that, modules cannot run natively in an Electron application.
 Moreover, to import another module in a module it must use relative or absolute paths (staring with .